Khor Kok Soon: Wanted list

 As a result of the shoot-out, as well as the murder of the lorry driver Ong King Hock, 31-year-old Khor Kok Soon was immediately placed on top of the police's wanted list, with preliminary charges of murder and firearm offences tendered against him.
 They also informed the public through the media to be alert of the "armed and dangerous" murder suspect.
 The police also sought the assistance and cooperation of the local police from both Malaysia and Thailand to trace Khor's whereabouts, as he was believed to have escaped to either Malaysia or Thailand.
-The remaining members of Khor's gang were also arrested and dealt with under the law, while Khor's accomplice Toh Huay Seow, who was caught on the day of the shoot-out, died in prison a few years after the incident.
+The remaining members of Khor's gang were also arrested and dealt with under the law, and Khor's accomplice Lim Woo Sung, who was caught on the day of the shoot-out, was placed under detention.
+He died at the age of 55 on 17 August 1996 while in prison.

 In 1987, Singaporean crime show Crimewatch re-enacted the Shenton Way shoot-out, with the police sending out a public appeal for members of the public to provide any information relating to Khor's whereabouts.

-Khor remained as one of the ten most wanted criminals on the wanted list for 19 years before his arrest, with the wanted list being regularly updated over the years in 1987, 1988, 1991, 1993, 1996, 1998 and 2000 before his capture in Malaysia.
-In 1988 itself, Khor surpassed wanted cop-killer Lim Keng Peng (alias Ah Huat), who shot detective Goh Ah Kia in 1985 before he was gunned down in 1988, as the No. 1 wanted criminal on the list.
+Khor remained one of the ten most wanted criminals on the wanted list for 19 years before his arrest, with the wanted list being regularly updated over the years in 1987, 1988, 1991, 1993, 1996, 1998 and 2000 before his capture in Malaysia.
+In 1988, Khor surpassed wanted cop-killer Lim Keng Peng (alias Ah Huat), who shot detective Goh Ah Kia in 1985 before he was gunned down in 1988, as the No. 1 wanted criminal on the list.